REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Methodology

 Specifically, the visual reasoning process unfolds in three stages, each corresponding to a structured component in the reasoning trajectory.
 In the \textbf{grounding} stage, the sequence begins with a special token \texttt{<box>}, followed by a predicted bounding box list that localizes a semantic element from the input prompt within the generated image.
 Next, in the \textbf{reasoning} stage, the \texttt{<thinking>} token precedes a free-form natural language explanation that evaluates the semantic alignment between the visual content in the localized region and the corresponding element in the prompt.
-Finally, in the \textbf{conclusion} stage, the sequence begin with the \texttt{<score>} token followed by a scalar alignment score $s \in [0, 1]$, where lower values indicate strong misalignment and higher values reflect stronger alignment.
+Finally, in the \textbf{conclusion} stage, the sequence begins with the \texttt{<score>} token followed by a scalar alignment score $s \in [0, 1]$, where the scalar magnitude quantifies the degree of visual-semantic consistency, with higher values signifying superior alignment.

 This three-stage visual reasoning alignment evaluation offers several notable advantages.
 First, by explicitly localizing specific semantic elements within the generated image, the grounding stage facilitates more precise visual-textual alignment and provides essential contextual information for subsequent reasoning.
-Second, the intermediate natural language rationales generated in the the reasoning stage enhances the interpretability of the final alignment score.
+Second, the intermediate natural language rationales generated in the the reasoning stage enhance the interpretability of the final alignment score.
 Lastly, this staged visual reasoning yields rich supervision signals for both training and evaluation, as will be further detailed in the following sections.

 \textbf{Visual Reasoning Trajectory Curation.} To support the aforementioned visual reasoning training, we propose an automated method for curating such visual reasoning trajectory, which combines the visual grounding capability of an expert model and the reasoning ability of proprietary LLMs.
 The overall curation process is shown in Figure \ref{fig:bigframework} (a).